ACCakut/pan-genome-visualization/README.md

  npx serve@13 --cors --listen=tcp://0.0.0.0:8001 pangenome-data/
  ```

 Here, the `pangenome-data/` is the data root directory that we prepared above.
 We have started the data server on port `8001`, and enabled CORS.
+Note that starting with version 14, the `serve` package does not support Node.js 10 anymore, so we use version 13.

 You should now be able to access your raw data files directly in the browser: